VictorCam/CS325_TSP/README.md

  - The first number is a city identifier
  - The second number is the city's x-coordinate
  - The third number is the city's y-corrdinate

+## Output specifications

+- You must output your solution int oanother text file with n+1 lines, where n is the number of cities.
+- The first line is the length of the tour your program computes.
+- The next n lines should contain the citiy identifier in the order they are visited by your tour.

+- Each city must be listed exactly once in this list.
+- This is the certificate for your solution and your solutions will be checked.
+I they are not valid you will not receive credit for them.